Skip to Content

 3. How do you wrap your packages?

 All of our packages are carefully and discretely wrapped, typically in non-descript packages to not give any indication as to the contents inside.
-For security reasons, the name of our Company is not disclosed on the outside package.
+For security reasons, United States Gold Bureau (or variations thereof) does not appear on the outside package.
 You should be prepared to show a government-issued identification when accepting delivery of your package.

 4. How is my order shipped?

-5. Can you ship my order to a post office box?
+5. Can you ship my order to a USPS post office box?

 6. Is my package insured while in transit?